Australian High Commission

 Booking an appointment

-If you would like to book an appointment please click here or contact the Australian High Commission by email at [email protected] or by telephone at +678 22777.
+If you would like to book an appointment please contact the Australian High Commission by email [email protected], online or by telephone at +678 22777.

 Passport application fees